abhisheku1/TechBlog/README.md

 ﻿# Medium
-A portfolio site with the name of TechBlog.
+A portfolio site with the name of TechBlog

 ## Usage
 Setup your Postgres database or uncomment its settings in `settings.py` and use sqlite instead.\